English at Holmwood School and Nursery

 Whilst our children are learning to read for themselves, we continue to surround them with rich language, purposeful conversation and a love of stories.
 At Holmwood, we have adopted a programme called Talk Through Stories, developed by Ruth Miskin.
 Although Talk Through Stories is for all children, it is especially for those children who need support to extend and deepen their vocabulary so that they can understand the books they will later be able to read for themselves.
 The stories consist of old favourites, more recent literature and books representing many ethnic backgrounds.

-The programme is structured in such a way that children get to know the story really well in Story Week: the plot, the characters, and their actions and motives.
-In Vocabulary week, we explore eight words from the story, specifically selected to develop children’s understanding of each word in the context of their everyday lives.
-Once the children know these books really well, they are added to our class book boxes for children to enjoy.
-Children choose these familiar favourites and share them with their friends, often retelling them over and over again.
+The programme is structured in such a way that children get to know the story really well, including the plot, the characters, and their actions and motives.
+We explore eight words from the story, specifically selected to develop children’s understanding of each word in the context of their everyday lives.

 As well as our Talk Through Stories programme, we enjoy sharing poetry, traditional tales, non-fiction books and longer classics.